 (Warning: this post is NOT about gamification, but just more about me.
 You will not gain in intellectual capability by reading this post, so please decide if you think this would be worth your time.
 But after all, the name of this site is YukaiChou.com, so I think this post would still be appropriate, regardless of how egotistical it may seem)

-In the past month I almost had a heart attack
+I almost had a heart attack

 So I was greedy.